GuanLab/sensorium-viz/README.md

 ## Train

 Here we show an example of training a model for a mouse.
 It will save the checkpoints every 10000 training steps.
 The first checkpoint will be saved at 80000 steps.
+Each step may take about 1s for training on average.

 ```bash
 CUDA_VISIBLE_DEVICES=0 torchrun --nnodes=1 --nproc_per_node=1 --master_port=29501 train.py \